Permeability

 If cores of different materials with the same physical dimensions are

-Magnetic Flux Density, the strength of the magnet will vary in accordance with the core used.
+used in the electromagnet described in the topic of Magnetic Flux Density, the strength of the magnet will vary in accordance with the core used.
 This variation in strength is due to the greater or lesser number of flux lines passing through the core.
 Materials in which flux lines can readily be set up are

-magnetic and to have
+said to be magnetic and to have high permeability.

 It is similar in many respects to conductivity in electric circuits.
 The permeability of free